-Xcode is our world.
-As a software developer with a career spanning several generations of Moore’s Law in computer technology and associated software development environments, I am blown-away with the functionality, feature set, performance and user interface on Xcode for developing iOS and OS X applications.
+For Apple app developers, Xcode is our world.
+As a software developer with a career spanning several generations of Moore’s Law in computer technology and associated software development environments, I am blown-away with the functionality, feature set, performance and user interface on Xcode for developing iOS, watchOS, and macOS applications.

 It is no secret that electronic circuit design and board layout have become performance critical as circuit complexity has increased by orders of magnitude in the last decade.
 Part and board layout pad and line geometries have shrunk to a point that is almost too fine to see.
 Altium is a high-end schematic capture and circuit board layout tool that is world-class in every perspective.
-It allows me to create informative schematics, reliable high-performance circuit layouts, order through DigiKey (and other electronic part suppliers) directly from the the bill-of-materials (BOM) in Altium, and export an electronic data package/file for PCB fabrication houses and circuit assembly houses.
+It allows me to create informative schematics, reliable high-performance circuit layouts, order through DigiKey (and other electronic part suppliers) directly from the the bill-of-materials (BOM) in Altium, and export an electronic data package/file for use by PCB fabrication houses and circuit assembly houses.

 KiCad is a schematic capture and circuit board layout software program.
 KiCad uses an integrated development environment for the stages of the circuit design: Schematic capture, PCB layout, Gerber file generation/visualization, BOM generation, and library editing.
 KiCad’s popularity is fueled by its GerbView component.
 I like that KiCad is a cross-platform program (Linux, Microsoft Windows and Mac OS X) and supports multiple languages.
 Numerous component libraries are available.
 Custom components can be created.
 Lots of documentation and community support.
 KiCad is a world-class program for electronic circuit design.

 Ark manages file backups to Amazon S3 (Simple Storage Service).
 Ark has a clean user interface for selection of folders and files.
 Ark does all data encryption before it leaves my computer (i.e., client-side encryption).
 Backups are stored in an open, documented format.
 In addition, an open-source command-line utility hosted on github (arq_restore) provides a guaranteed way to retrieve my data.
 S3 is the gold standard of online storage offering data durability of an unbelievable 99.999999999%.
 Ark does an incremental on-line backup when I login and every hour after.
 All recurring costs are billed by AWS.
-For nearly 80GB of storage, it costs about $3/month.
+For nearly 80GB of storage, it costs less than $3/month.
 When it comes to backups, I dont gamble.
 I go with a solid game plan that I can trust.

 Carbon Copy Cloner (CCC) creates full image bootable backups that include an OS X recovery partition.
 Even with Ark providing incremental backups of my data files to the cloud every hour, there is still one open issue to resolve in order to have a solid backup strategy.
-In the case of a complete internal hard-drive failure or loss, I want to be able to be up and running again with minimal delay.
+In the case of a complete internal hard-drive failure or loss of my computer, I want to be able to be up and running again with minimal delay.
 The solution is to have an external hard drive with a bootable image of my internal hard drive.
 Carbon Copy Cloner provides that functionality perfectly.
 CCC does full backups and incremental image backups, and fully customizable image backups.
 CCC can even schedule the backups to occur at a regular intervals.
 I especially like the task history feature which shows me a log of the previous backups.
 When it comes to backups, I dont gamble.
 I go with a solid game plan that I can trust.

 Git-Flow implements a Git work template that brings a certain organizational structure to development, allowing a team of developers to follow a common methodology.
 The basis for Git-Flow is captured in the workflow diagram at the link provided below that includes branches for master, development, feature, release, and hotfixes.
 Git-Flow is code that combines Git commands to simplify operations specific to the Git-Flow workflow diagram.
-Although there are many ways to manage workflows using Git, this structured approach appeals to me.
+Although there are many ways to manage workflows using Git, this structured approach still appeals to me.

 SourceTree is an app that provides a highly informational GUI front-end to Git with functionality to support Git-Flow process workflows.
-Although, one stills needs to understand how Git works and should be fluent on the command line, the amount of information on the SourceTree app makes it easier for me to see the workflow during development and (someday) maintenance releases.
+Although, one stills needs to understand how Git works and should be fluent on the command line, the amount of information on the SourceTree app makes it easier for me to see the workflow during development and production releases.